abilandz/PH8124/Lecture_5/Lecture_5.md

 [[ $Version -ge someTreshold ]] && use-newer-functionalities
 ```

-This is just a schematic solution — most likely the output of **commandName -v** will have some additional information that you need to filter out, but all that can be still done within the command substitution operator.
+This is just a schematic solution &mdash; most likely the output of **commandName -v** will have some additional information that you need to filter out, but all that can be still done within the command substitution operator.

 You can fearlessly nest the command substitution operators, like in the following example.